-At the risk of sounding like a complete skinflint I’d like to moan and groan about cocktail prices in restaurants, bars and night clubs.
+At the risk of sounding like a complete skinflint, I’d like to moan and groan about cocktail prices in restaurants, bars and night clubs.
 Am I the only one who thinks they are hideously overpriced?!

-30p a lemon. ½ a lemon = 15p
+- 30p a lemon. ½ a lemon = 15p

-sugar = 5p
+- sugar = 5p

-£1 for 1.5 litres of ginger beer.
+- £1 for 1.5 litres of ginger beer.
 250ml = 17p

-7cl bottle of Gordon’s for £13.
+- 70cl bottle of Gordon’s for £13.
 30ml = 56p

-Total = 93p
+- Total = 93p

-He’d better be Robert Pattinson-cute plus show off his biceps in a tight shirt if we are to pay the restaurant 300% in profits.
-These establishments are notorious for committing daylight robbery in the alcohol/drinks department.
-It’s a wonder why the public hasn’t spoken up yet!
+He’d better be Robert Pattinson-cute, and showing off his biceps in a tight shirt if we are to pay the restaurant some 300-1000% in profits.
+These establishments are notorious for committing daylight robbery in the alcohol drinks department.
+It’s a wonder the public hasn’t spoken up yet!